General

 Retirement homes are subject to the Act and Ontario Regulation 166/11.
 The Act is based on the principles of consumer protection and resident safety.
 It sets out resident rights and protections and corresponding obligations on operators of homes.

-The Act complements (but is not meant to duplicate) other laws retirement homes are subject to, including:
+The Act complements (but is not meant to duplicate) retirement homes are subject to, including:

 • Building Code Act.

-To obtain a licence, an applicant must submit an application to the RHRA’s Registrar.
+To obtain a license, an applicant must submit an application to the RHRA’s Registrar.
 Among the criteria the Registrar considers are:

-• the competency of the applicant to operate the home in a responsible manner in accordance with the Act; and
+• the competency of the applicant to operate the home in a responsible manner in accordance with the Act.

 • the past conduct of the applicant affords and provides reasonable grounds to believe that the home will be operated in accordance with the law, with honesty and integrity, and in a manner that is not prejudicial to the health, safety or welfare of residents.